yemidaniel/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-A single page AJAX-based Twitter clone implemented with jQuery, HTML5, CSS and JavaScript and Node.
+A single page AJAX-based Twitter clone implemented with jQuery, HTML5, CSS, JavaScript and Node.

 ## Getting Started